GabeHess/GabeHess.github.io/_posts/2021-1-26-unity-unity-unity.md

 ---
 layout: post
 title: "Unity, Unity, Unity"
-description: "I suppose one ought not to blame man for seek palliatives, panaceas, pain-killers when confronted with unfortunate realities..."
+description: "I suppose one ought not to blame man for seeking palliatives, panaceas, pain-killers when confronted with unfortunate realities..."
 ---

-I suppose one ought not to blame man for seek palliatives, panaceas, pain-killers when confronted with unfortunate realities.
+I suppose one ought not to blame man for seeking palliatives, panaceas, pain-killers when confronted with unfortunate realities.
 These, however, will always be with us, since we have yet to find a cure for evil.

 Division, one likes to imagine, might just disappear were we all to somehow quit being obstinate, and come together, “unite.”
 Everyone invokes that word, “unity,” and no one knows how to accomplish it, because we are all confused as to the nature of the disease.
 We blame Joe Biden, or Donald Trump, for being “divisive,” but how are they to be otherwise?
 Certainly needlessly “divisive” rhetoric is irresponsible, pointed partisanship is divisive, and scorched-earth principles are unnecessary.
 Institutions that stoke artificial flames of liberal moral furor are divisive, I suppose.
 But fundamentally our culture is divided.